How To Make A Monkey Fist Knot Useful For Survival

 Since then, they’ve spread widely as a survival tool for self-defense.

-Most of the ones you’ll find today are not cannon-ball-sized.
+Most you’ll find today are not cannon-ball-sized.

 Instead, they’re shrunk down to marble size.